Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 An IP warehouse is used when your store has inventory in a location that does not fulfill customer orders directly.
 This manual warehouse is used to transfer stock to other locations that do handle order fulfillment.

-Wholesale Units
+Wholesale units

 The number of units sold on wholesale orders during the date range of the report.